celadonfish/brevifolia-hugo/README.md

 ### Custom summaries

-Tale allows for writing the summary of your posts manually by setting the `summary` variable in the page frontmatter.
+Brevifolia allows for writing the summary of your posts manually by setting the `summary` variable in the page frontmatter.
 If this variable is not set, the summary that Hugo automatically generates will be used.

 ### Taxonomies

-Tale has basic support for taxonomies.
+Brevifolia has basic support for taxonomies.
 Taxonomy and terms pages will be generated when you have defined taxonomies, but you need to include links to these pages yourself.
 For example, you can add a link to a taxonomy page in `header-menu.html`.

 ### Placeholder partials